 In fairness to her, the columnist does suggest using online dating as a “test area” for developing social skills like talking to women.
 However, she must be unaware how competitive online dating is for men, and the horrible experience unattractive men have with online dating.
 So what she is basically telling the guy is to get online where he can “practice” by competing with hundreds of other men who are messaging the same girl he is.

 This advice is a part of much broader trend, in which “experts” (along with family and friends) provide guys with horrible, ineffective dating advice, usually while also summarily dismissing any frustration or sadness they may have over their lack of a meaningful romantic relationship.

-Let’s use as an example a 30 year old guy who really wants a girlfriend, but has never even gotten a date.
-He spends most of the day working a crap job, then going home and playing video games.
+Let’s use as another example, a 30 year old guy who really wants a girlfriend, but has never even gotten a date.
+He spends most of the day working a draining, crappy, job and then he goes home, watches TV, and plays video games.
 He has the charm of a wooden beam, and is carrying an extra 50 pounds.
 His hygiene sucks, and he hasn’t bought new clothes in five years, minus maybe a T-shirt that doesn’t fit.

 His family, friends, and “experts” tell him things like “just be yourself,” “join a club,” and “take up salsa dancing, because women like dancing.”

 Yet, not a single one of his female friends or family members giving that advice would ever date a similarly unattractive guy simply because they met him at a salsa dancing event.
 And if they met a guy like that while attending a club meeting, they may say “be yourself” as a pleasantry, but they would be creeped out if that guy attempted anything even slightly romantically with them.

 And, none of his male friends who actually get dates would ever suggest that their success is because they went to a salsa dance.
 They would likely refuse to “take up salsa dancing” themselves, even if they gave that advice to him.